 I decided to make an Alice-themed reshoot.
 My model, now nine, thought not.
 The photographs we made together didn’t work, the magic wasn’t there.
 I discussed the problems with my tutor, she agreed with my suggestion that I make a refreshed edit from my archive and accept that my daughter has moved on.

-So I made a refreshed edit…. but it concerned me that abandoning this work wasn’t representative of how I work.
+So I made a refreshed edit…. but this didn’t feel like it fixed the problem.
+This assignment still stuck out compared to the others, and I wanted to present a more cohesive body of work.
 I scrapped the new edit, went out and photographed something that had been on my mind – the couple of dozen blue ribbons for Charlie Gard that had appeared in the town centre earlier this summer.
+Charlie Gard was a terminally ill baby whose parents were seeking permission from the courts to take him to the US for experimental treatment.
 I was intrigued by the impact that a London family had on my Wiltshire home town, via the tendrils of social media.
-As the campaign reached and passed its tragic end, the ribbons too began to enter a new phase of their existence – still there, but worn, dirty, fallen – acting as a memorial to Charlie rather than as a call to build support for his parents cause.
-I sought feedback on the OCA critique board and made the decision to submit this work without my tutor’s input.
+As the campaign reached and passed its tragic end, the ribbons too began to enter a new phase of their existence – still there, but worn, dirty, ripped, fallen – now acting as a memorial to Charlie rather than as a call for support.
+I sought feedback on the OCA critique board and made the decision to submit this work without my tutor’s input (she had already commented on the first pass at this assignment).
 Influences were Kim Kirkpatrick and Gianluca Cosci, from the second part of the course.

 It’s been quiet on the blog of late.
 I’ve been reworking assignments 2-5 and writing summary posts for assessment.
 They are still tucked up in Drafts at the moment.
 I also need to write reflective posts on Assignment 5, Part 5 and the entire course, and all of this is coinciding with the school summer holiday.